 “They would be rather explicit, because they were quite angry because it was like being abandoned like being hung out to dry.”

-- Wilson’s car broke down on the side of the road.
-He tried calling his brother for assistance, but he was left hung out to dry because his brother was too busy to answer his phone.
+- After his car broke down on the side of the road, Wilson called his brother for assistance.
+However, he was left hung out to dry because his brother was too busy to answer his phone.